 - Elegant Gothic Lolita: She even quotes Lolita at one point.

-- Honest Axe: She even notes that the original version of this trope is how the tree came to be.
+- Honest Axe: Sugar Mountain notes that the original version of this trope is how the tree came to be.
 Anytime something gets dropped into the spring, she is compelled to offer the actual object or something more extravagant.
 If you're honest, she'll give you both.
 Gyro figures out her game and drops rabbit ears into the spring, earning him and Johnny the corpse ears.
-The catch is that if you don't use all of the items you earned by sundown, your soul will be trapped in the tree by the spring.

 - Older Than They Look: She's around 66, although she was trapped by the Tree for about 50 years.